Prodigy (online service): Development

-Prodigy's initial business model relied more on advertising and online shopping for cash flow than monthly subscriptions.
+Prodigy's initial business model relied more on advertising and online shopping for cash flow than on monthly subscriptions.
 Subscribers were charged a flat monthly fee that provided unlimited access.
-Initially, a monthly rate was charged for unlimited usage time and 30 personal messages.
-Subscribers could purchase additional messages.
+Initially, a monthly rate was set for unlimited usage time and 30 personal messages.
+In addition, subscribers could purchase additional messages.
 Later, Prodigy divided its service into "Core" and "Plus" sections.
 Core section usage remained unlimited, but Plus sections were limited by usage time.
-Subscribers were given a monthly allotment of Plus time.
-If that time was exceeded, the subscriber incurred additional charges based on usage time.
-Subscribers could discern what type of section they were in by the blue indicator in the bottom-right corner of the screen.
+Subscribers were afforded a monthly allotment of Plus time, but if that time was exceeded, the subscriber would incur additional charges based on usage time.
+A blue indicator in the bottom-right corner of the screen indicated the subscriber's section.

 Prodigy's shopping applications initially underperformed relative to expectations.
-Reasons for difficulty in online shopping for Prodigy included the perception that online shoppers would pay a premium rather than expect discounts for merchandise.
-Another reason for poor online merchandising was the nature of the graphics presented due to inherent limitations of technology at the time.
-Using the early NAPLPS graphic standard, it was not possible to render realistic images of products.
-As such, while commercial clients with presence on the Prodigy Service might have realized a measure of success with an electronic order blank supporting a print catalog, it was otherwise difficult for online merchants to market products.
+This was attributed to the company's misperception that online shoppers would pay a premium rather than expect discounts for merchandise and to the product's poor graphics that resulted from the limitations of current technology.
+Using the early NAPLPS graphic standard, rendering realistic images of products was impossible, presenting great difficulty for online merchants to market products.

-Despite these challenges, Prodigy was largely responsible for helping merchants such as PC Flowers become some of the earliest e-commerce success stories.
+Despite these challenges, Prodigy was primarily responsible for helping merchants such as PC Flowers become some of the earliest e-commerce success stories.
 However, revenue from advertising was limited.

-By 1993, Prodigy was developing a network architecture that would become known in the modern Internet age as a content delivery network, where the network caches its most frequently accessed content as close as possible to the users.
-The company sold private versions of this for use within a customer's private corporate network.
+By 1993, Prodigy was developing a network architecture now known as a content delivery network in which the network caches its most frequently accessed content as close as possible to the users.
+The company sold private versions of it within customers' private corporate networks.